 The Wisconsin Newborn Screening Program has produced two interactive training webinars on collection and submission of newborn screening specimens.
-The intended audience is all nurses, midwives, phlebotomists, and physicians who participates in the newborn screening process.
+The intended audience is all nurses, midwives, phlebotomists, and physicians who participate in the newborn screening process.
 These webinars can be used to train new health care workers as well as refresh the skill set of those currently performing newborn specimen collections.

 The webinars are part of a new Learning Management System that provides